Obsessive-compulsive personality disorder

 What is obsessive-compulsive personality disorder?

-Many of us will exhibit perfectionist traits and the need for things to be clean and orderly, but for some people, this perfectionism becomes a preoccupation.
-They will be so overly focused on orderliness and rigidly adhering to certain rules, rituals and systems that they will struggle to lead happy and fulfilling lives.
-Their relationships will suffer, and so will their health and well-being.
-Living in such a controlled and inflexible way can cause significant distress.
+Many of us will have perfectionist traits and the need for things to be clean and orderly, but for some people, this perfectionism becomes a preoccupation.
+They can become so focused on orderliness and adhering to certain rules, rituals and systems that they struggle to lead happy and fulfilling lives.
+Their relationships, health and well-being may suffer as a result.

-The excessive need to be meticulous and do everything to perfection often means people with OCPD are constantly on edge - worried that something may go wrong.
-They are prone to becoming upset or angry if they feel unable to maintain control of their physical or interpersonal surroundings, and when expressing this frustration they tend to do so with righteous indignation or in a passive-aggressive manner.
+The need to be meticulous and do everything perfectly often means those with OCPD are constantly on edge - worried that something may go wrong.
+They may be more prone to becoming upset or angry if they feel unable to maintain control of their surroundings.

-In terms of social interaction, people with OCPD tend to have very serious and formal relationships.
-During the conversation, they carefully hold back and speak only when they are sure what they want to say is perfect, and in terms of emotions can be quite guarded.
-Generally, they will only express affection in a highly controlled manner.
-As their disorder makes them unable to consider others as equally competent, people with OCPD are unable to delegate, trust others, compromise and share responsibilities.
-They are also rarely generous with their time and money and feel uncomfortable in the presence of those who are emotionally expressive.
+In terms of social interaction, people with OCPD may lean towards more serious and formal relationships.
+During conversation, they may hold back and speak only when they are sure of what they want to say.
+Generally, they will be guarded emotionally and may only express affection in a controlled manner.
+People with OCPD can also find it difficult to delegate, trust others and share responsibilities, holding them back from fulfilment.

 What is the difference between OCPD and OCD?